gohugoio/hugo/docs/content/tutorials/how-to-contribute-to-hugo.md

 ### Formatting

 The Go code styleguide maybe is opiniated but it ensures that the codebase looks the same, regardless who wrote the code.
-Go comes with it's own formatting tool.
+Go comes with its own formatting tool.
 Let's apply the styleguide to our addtions:

 ```sh
 go fmt ./...